 As a digital technology solutions apprentice you will learn skills that are relevant to your specific job role.
 You’ll be guided by a curriculum that has been developed in association with BT, HP, IBM, GSK and a range of other household name businesses.
-Depending on which route you and your employer choose, you will have the opportunity to earn valuable industry accreditations from CISCO, the EC-Council, SAS and Oracle.
+Depending on which route you and your employer choose, you will have the opportunity to learn valuable industry knowledge which will prepare you for accreditations from CISCO, the EC-Council, SAS and Oracle

 Throughout the apprenticeship, you'll gain core technical knowledge that encompasses project management, business strategy, developing and delivering technology and software solutions, computer networking, and data management.